Rosalind Blackwell ND MRN MCPP LCSP (Phys) PG Dip Nutritional Medicine

 Naturopathic Physician, Medical Herbalist, Remedial Massage and Manipulation Therapist, Clinical Nutritionist

 Rosalind is a registered medical herbalist, naturopathic physician and clinic director.
-She originally trained and qualified as an aromatherapist and reflexologist but later she completed her 4 year training as a herbalist at the then School of Herbal Medicine, Tunbridge Wells in 1986 and as a naturopath at the then British College of Naturopathy and Osteopathy in 1994.
-She is also qualified in massage and manipulation from her naturopathic training; additionally she holds a diploma in remedial massage and manipulative therapy.
+She completed her 4 year training as a herbalist at the then School of Herbal Medicine, Tunbridge Wells in 1986 and as a naturopath at the then British College of Naturopathy and Osteopathy in 1994.
+She is also qualified in massage and manipulation and holds a diploma in remedial massage and manipulative therapy.
 She holds a Post Graduate Diploma in Nutritional Medicine from the University of Surrey.

 - Member of the General Council and Register of Naturopaths